eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 DataWriters & DataReaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Analogous to publishers and subscribers entities, we create the `DataWriters` and `DataReaders` entities.
+Analogously to publishers and subscribers entities, we create the `DataWriters` and `DataReaders` entities.
 These entities are in charge of sending and receiving the data.
 `DataWriters` are referred to as publishers, and `DataReaders` are referred to as subscribers.
 The configuration of these `DataReaders` and `DataWriters` are contained in the XML.